BashirAbu/shader_playground/README.md

 - You have installed MSVC build tools.

 ### Windows
-To build Shader Playground from source, run the folowing script in the commandline
+To build Shader Playground from source, run the folowing script in the command-line
 ```batchscript
 # Clone the repository
 git clone https://github.com/BashirAbu/shader_playground.git --recursive